Lotfullah21/react/02-hooks/01-useState/README.md

 when there is changes in state or props, React will re-render the component to reflect the changes or if there is any change in the parent element.

-- whenever we change the stateValue,we trigger the render event and we can observe the latest changes in the browser.
+- whenever we change the stateValue,we trigger the render event and we can observe the latest changes in the browser, in fact we are reprinting the view instead of the building the app from scratch, just like a house, painting with different colors instead of building the house from scratch.

 - `useState` allows to change the value.

 ### General Rules of Hooks

 - They starts with `use` keyword.
-- Must be used inside the component.
+- Must be used inside the component and that too, inside functional component.
 - Component must be in upper case.
 - Do not use hooks inside a conditional statement.
 - Set expressions, do not call them immediately